Keepin' it real.

 The Quick Version

-In a simplified explanation: You are not allowed to take another artists image (photo, illustration, design, painting, etc.) and make a screen print from it unless you have the permission from the original artist.
+In a simplified explanation: You are not allowed to take another artists image (photo, illustration, design, painting, etc.) and make a screen print from it unless you have the permission or license from the original artist.
 Examples include logos from your favorite sports teams, illustrations you find on Etsy, photos from the internet, etc. We prefer to start people out with a fairly good understanding of image usage and hope you don’t feel discouraged by all the legal stuff below.